kimsk/chia-tic-tac-toe/README.md

 launcher_announcement = launcher_solution.get_tree_hash()
 ```
 - Bob's coin is curried with Alice's `coin id` (`P1_COIN_ID`).
-- Bob's coin also asserts the launcher coin announcement but announced from the Alice's coin.
+- Bob's coin also asserts the launcher coin announcement announced by Alice's coin.
 ```clojure
 (list ASSERT_COIN_ANNOUNCEMENT (sha256 P1_COIN_ID launcher_coin_announcement))
 ```
 - In Clawback case, a player has to sign their `puzzle hash` and the `return amount` with their secret key to claw back their XCH.
-The clawback case is valid only after 100 blocks has passed after the waiting room coin is created.
+The clawback case is valid only after 100 blocks have passed after the waiting room coin is created.
 ```clojure
   (defconstant CLAWBACK_BLOCKS 100)
   ...